BrewCenter/OpenBrews/README.md

 To run the app, clone this repository, `cd` into the repository folder, and run `gulp && ionic serve [--lab]`.

+If you would like to use features which utilize the brewerydb API, please create an account and get your own API key [here](http://www.brewerydb.com/developers).
+This should be added to your `config.json` file.

 ### Misc
 Message me (mike) for an invitation to our slack team.
-Also, contact me for the development API key if you would like to use the brewerydb based features.